JonatanN3/Deploying-Active-Directory-and-Joining-a-Client-to-the-Domain/README.md

 - Select the promotion link to begin the Active Directory Domain Services Configuration Wizard.

 **Explanation:**
-This step begins the second stage of the deployment.
-The server now has the AD DS role installed, and this post-deployment task starts the process of creating the domain and promoting the server into a Domain Controller.
+This step begins the post-deployment configuration following the AD DS role installation.
+It starts the process of domain creation and promotes the server to a Domain Controller, enabling it to manage users, computers, and directory services.

 <h2>Configure a New Forest</h2>